 Use the following procedure to display a calendar, which shows the first image recorded on each date of a particular month.
 This screen helps to make searching for an image quicker and easier

-In the PLAY mode, slide the zoom controller towards [♣♣] (♣♣) twice.
+In the PLAY mode, press the zoom button (==) twice.

 This displays the calendar screen.

 You can also display the calendar by pressing [MENU], selecting the "PLAY" tab, selecting "Calendar", and then pressing [>] to display the calendar.

 Selection Boundary